Posted in | News | Technology

 AI Transforms Smart Building Integration in Cities

-A recent article published in Sustainability proposed an artificial intelligence (AI)-based framework involving Large Language Models (LLMs) of OpenAI ChatGPT-3 and Google Bard to examine 26 criteria representing smart building (SB) services across five smart cities (SCs) infrastructure domains (mobility, energy, water, waste management, and security).
+A recent article published in Sustainability has introduced an AI-based framework utilizing Large Language Models (LLMs) from OpenAI's ChatGPT-3 and Google Bard.
+The framework was designed to evaluate 26 criteria related to smart building (SB) services, spanning five key infrastructure domains in smart cities (SCs): mobility, energy, water, waste management, and security.

 AI Transforms Smart Building Integration in Cities